estafette/estafette.io/content/design/architecture.md

 ---
 title: "Architecture"
-description: "Of what parts does the Estafette CI system consist"
+description: "Of what parts does the Estafette system consist"
 weight: 2
 ---

-To do this Estafette CI is composed of the following applications:
+To do this Estafette is composed of the following applications:

 - estafette-ci-api
 - estafette-ci-web